arlk/robot-trajectory-tracking/README.md

 **Functionality:**

-1. Real-time reproduction of scene captured by the motion capture system:
+1. Real-time reproduction of the scene by the motion capture system:
 ![Real-time](ReadMeVids/realtime.gif)

 1. Drawing a trajectory with the cursor with immediate [Catmull-Rom](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull.E2.80.93Rom_spline) spline interpolation.